blueorange589/miscalculator/the ball.md

 Probably they know, one looks alive, may be their end as well.

-Life requires some minimum amount of will.
+Life requires some minimum amount of will, rather than being traded for non-life things.